segmentio/segment-docs/src/connections/destinations/catalog/launchdarkly-subscription/index.md

   "metricValue": 99.84,
   "data": {
     "value": 99.84,
-    "type": "expedited"
   }
 }
 ```

+> note ""
+> **Note**: The LaunchDarkly Metric must be actively recording and have a Feature Flag attached for Segment events to appear in your LaunchDarkly Project.

 Segment sends Track calls to LaunchDarkly as a `track` event.
 It appears on your [Debugger page](https://app.launchdarkly.com/default/production/debugger/goals).

 `track` events map to a Metric if the Segment event name exactly matches the Name of an active LaunchDarkly experiment metric.

 The `userKey` field maps to the `userId` field; if there is no `userId` field, LaunchDarkly uses `anonymousId` field for the `userKey` field.

-> note ""
-> **Note**: The LaunchDarkly Metric must be actively recording and have a Feature Flag attached.